 Includes responses after terrorist incidents

-In these days when many people are concerned for their own and their loved ones’ safety and health, what would move someone to walk the streets late at night to help strangers?
-Street Pastors are Christian volunteers from all denominations who willingly stay out until the early hours of the morning to care for people who are vulnerable, showing compassionate care and concern to everyone they meet.
+Wen many are concerned for their own and their loved ones’ safety, what moves someone to walk the streets late at night to help strangers?
+Street Pastors are Christian volunteers from all denominations who willingly stay out until the early hours of the morning.
+Caring for people who are vulnerable, they show compassion and concern to everyone they meet.

 Founded on the streets of Brixton by Reverend Les Isaac, OBE, in 2003 as a response to critical social issues, there are now 270 Street Pastor groups across the UK and seven internationally.
-More than 12,000 volunteers have been trained to serve as Street Pastors, not only on the streets but in many other public spheres as well, such as schools and after terrorist attacks.
-One of its strengths is that the work is supported by churches of every denomination.
+More than 12,000 volunteers have been trained to serve as Street Pastors, both on the streets and in many other public spheres.
+One of their strengths is that they are supported by churches of every denomination.

 Whether offering a listening ear to a vulnerable clubber, mentoring a troubled teen, giving food to a homeless person or responding to a national emergency, Street Pastors are making a significant difference in communities across the UK and beyond.

-This book, with incredible and, in some cases, life-saving stories, celebrates their work, which has been credited with saving police and NHS time and money, reducing crime and improving neighbourhoods.
+This book, with incredible and, in some cases, life-saving stories, celebrates their work.
+They have been credited with saving police and NHS time and money, reducing crime and improving neighbourhoods.
 Street Pastors also appear in some GCSE Religious Education syllabuses.
-Taking a humble stance, it demonstrates the practical ways in which God cares about this world and all the suffering in it and dispels the myth that the Church is not relevant today.
+They demonstrate the practical ways God cares about this world, dispelling the myth that the Church is not relevant today.